journalprivacyconfidentiality/jpc-docs/sop/01_SOP_latex_copyediting.md

 - Upload the PDF to Github with a commit or upload message that says, for example, "This is the copy-edited file uploaded to OJS on March 5, 2019".
 - create a **release** on Github, calling it 'copyedited'
 - upload the PDF as the final copyedited file back into OJS
+Note: anytime you upload/update the document on OJS, create a related release on Github.

 ## Finish this step